farmdawgnation/var-performance/README.md

 The RequestVar and TransientRequestVar appear to perform similarly, with TransientRequestVar being a bit slower.
 SessionVar is in a completely different order of magnitude, meaning it is comparitively much more expensive to compute.

+## Analysis

+To dig deeper and know for sure why these numbers are what they are I'd need a YourKit license, which I don't have.
+But I can speculate a bit.
+For reading SessionVars we do a bit of synchronization to pull that value out in a thread-safe manner.
+My money is that this is paying the cost of that synchronization.